somethingfromn/About-Handong/README.md

 #### 01.12.2019
 __[version 1.0__]

--Added functions for 'food' and 'bus'
+- Added functions for 'food' and 'bus'

--I applied Kakao-I-Builder and then, they approved me to implement my project.
+- I applied Kakao-I-Builder and then, they approved me to implement my project.

 (So finally, I could use machine-learning functions and API there)